weberlectric/amsay-relay/README.md

 ## What does this do?

-This is a simple bash script that runs on dedicated JKA server box that will take amsay messages and relay them to a Discord of choice, via a Discord webhook.
+This is a simple bash script that that will take messages sent via /amsay and relay them to your Discord via a Discord webhook.

 ## Getting Started